aliyazdi75/NUMEX-Interpreter/README.md

 # NUMEX-Interpreter
-Creating a sample interpreter with Racket.
+Creating a simple interpreter with Racket.

 Design and Implementation of Programming Languages Project Specification